teepbee/pyrak811v2/README.md

 # pyrak811v2
+An updated python library pyrak811 has now been made available by the original author which supports both the new and previous versions of the firmware on the PiSupply IoT LoRa Node pHAT for Raspberry Pi plus the CLI interface.
+I recomend use of this update library which you will find here https://github.com/AmedeeBulle/pyrak811

 RAK811v2 Python 3 library for use with the Raspberry Pi LoRa pHAT.

 The library exposes the AT commands as described in the RAK811 Lora AT Command User Guide V1.0 found in the DOCS folder of this repository.
 This applies to LoRa modules with firmware version V3.0.0.13.T3 or later.